MikolajSzafraniecUPDS/shapedtw-python/README.md

 # Shape DTW python package
-**shapedtw-python** is an extension to the **[dtw-python](https://github.com/DynamicTimeWarping/dtw-python)** package, implementing the shape dtw algorithm described by L. Itii and J. Zhao in their paper, which can be downloaded from here: [shapeDTW: shape Dynamic Time Warping](https://arxiv.org/pdf/1606.01601.pdf)
+**shapedtw-python** is an extension to the **[dtw-python](https://github.com/DynamicTimeWarping/dtw-python)** package, implementing the shape dtw algorithm described by L. Itii and J. Zhao in their paper (it can be downloaded from here: [shapeDTW: shape Dynamic Time Warping](https://arxiv.org/pdf/1606.01601.pdf))

-In addition, to enable users to fully exploit the potential of the dtw and shape-dtw algorithms in practical applications, we have enabled the use of both versions of the multidimensional variation of the algorithm (dependent and independent), according to the guidelines described in the paper by B. Hu, H. Jin, W. Keogh, M. Shokoohi-Yekta and J. Wang:
+In addition, to enable users to fully exploit the potential of the dtw and shape-dtw algorithms in practical applications, we have enabled the use of both versions of the multidimensional variation of the algorithm (dependent and independent), according to the methodology described in the paper by B. Hu, H. Jin, W. Keogh, M. Shokoohi-Yekta and J. Wang:
 [Generalizing DTW to the multi-dimensional case requires an adaptive approach](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5668684/).
 Github repository of the project can be found here: [shapedtw-python](https://github.com/MikolajSzafraniecUPDS/shapedtw-python)

 # Introduction to the shape dtw algorithm
-In order to fully understand the shape-dtw algorithm, one must first learn the methods for calculating standard dtw.
+In order to fully understand the shape dtw algorithm, one need to learn the methods for calculating standard dtw.
 It is worth to get familiarized with classic work of S. Chiba and H. Sakoe (available online here:
-[Dynamic Programming Algorithm Optimization for Spoken Word Recognition](https://www.yumpu.com/en/document/view/29791622/dynamic-programming-algorithm-optimization-for-spoken-word-), but you can also read this shorter, yet comprehensive guide: [An introduction to Dynamic Time Warping](https://rtavenar.github.io/blog/dtw.html)
+[Dynamic Programming Algorithm Optimization for Spoken Word Recognition](https://www.yumpu.com/en/document/view/29791622/dynamic-programming-algorithm-optimization-for-spoken-word-), but there is also this shorter, yet comprehensive guide: [An introduction to Dynamic Time Warping](https://rtavenar.github.io/blog/dtw.html)

 ### Shape descriptors
 In case of standard DTW we use raw time series values to determine the alignment (warping) path by which two